 Date of Authorship for this Version

 Summers, Clyde W., "Collective Power and Individual Rights in the Collective Agreement – A Comparison of Swedish and American Law" (1963).
 Faculty Scholarship Series.
-Paper 3916.
+3916.